Saturday, December 26, 2009 — 4:18 pm

 As we drove through the small town of Ponca, we saw numerous signs with pictures of Elk.
 South of town, we drove through the Boxley Valley.
 The National Park Service has allowed local farmers to keep their property within park boundaries as long as they continue to manage the land in traditional fashion.
 It’s a very pretty area, with the mountains rising all around and tidy farms and ranches spread out along the flats.

-Joshua spotted the first small herd of Elk.
+My nephew spotted the first small herd of Elk.
 We pulled over to look.

 A little bit further on, we spotted several more.